 Matthew T. Benner is the Conductor of the Hunt Valley Wind Ensemble.
 Matthew holds a Bachelor’s degree in Music from Millersville University, and a Master’s degree in Music Education from Towson University.
 Through his career, Matthew has worked with several bands, most recently the Towson University Concert Band.
 He is currently teaching instrumental music at Dulaney High School in Timonium, Maryland.

-Personally, Matthew currently resides in Baltimore with his wife (Elaine), daughter (Clara), and two dogs (Bianca and Nigel).
+Personally, Matthew currently resides in Baltimore with his wife (Elaine), daughter (Clara), son (Felix) and two dogs (Bianca and Nigel).
 In his (non-existent) spare time, he is an active curler, board game aficionado, and DCI (Drum Corps International) enthusiast.

 Founder & President